IQTLabs/voices/Interspeech2019_SpecialSession.md

 ## The Challenge

-The VOiCES from a distance challenge will be focused on benchmarking and further improving state-of-the-art technologies in the area of speaker recognition and automatic speech recognition (ASR) for far-field speech.
+The VOiCES from a distance challenge 2019 will be focused on benchmarking and further improving state-of-the-art technologies in the area of speaker recognition and automatic speech recognition (ASR) for far-field speech.
 The challenge will use the VOiCES data for development and evaluation.
 The challenge will have two tracks for speaker recognition and ASR:

-(i) _Fixed System_ - Training data is limited to a subset of VOiCES, [SITW](http://www.speech.sri.com/projects/sitw/), and VoxCeleb
+(i) _Fixed System_ - Training data is limited to a subset of VOiCES, [SITW](http://www.speech.sri.com/projects/sitw/), and [VoxCeleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/index.html#portfolio)

 (ii) _Open System_ - Participants can use any external datasets they have access to (private or public)

 <center>{% include button.html text="REGISTER HERE" color="#733f94" link="https://goo.gl/forms/OehGNC7E7HRtxjCb2" %} </center>

+### Data and Evaluation
+Data subsets for challenge tracks are available for download [HERE](https://app.box.com/s/9tpuuycgxk9hykr6romsv05vvmdpie11).
+Make sure to check-out the README.VOICES_2019.txt for more details on what is included in each subset and tips on how to to unzip the data.

 ### Timeline